open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 spec: {}
 ```

-Resource **names are immutable** - changing the name requires deleting and re-creating the resource.
+Note that resource **names are mutable** (unlike in Kubernetes).

-The tuple `(Account, ResourceType, ResourceName)` uniquely identifies the resource within an ODF node (see also [references](#references)).
-There may be multiple resources of different type under one account with the same name.
+At one point in time the tuple `(Account, ResourceType, ResourceName)` uniquely identifies a resource within an ODF node (see also [references](#references)).
+There may be multiple resources of different types under one account with the same name.

-The ODF node will additionally assign a unique `id` (UUID v4) to resources upon creation:
+Upon resource creation ODF node will additionally assign resource a unique `id` (UUID v4):

 ```yaml
 $schema: https://opendatafabric.org/schemas/config/v1alpha1/SecretSet